SniperPickAxe/FVT-fabric-modified/README.md

     Disables spyglass overlay while zooming in.

+* ### Attack Through

+    Let's you attack entities through collisionless blocks such as grass and flowers.

 * ### Refill Hand

     Once the stack in your main hand is below 50% automatically finds the same item in your inventory and restocks it.

-* ### AutoReconnect

-    Will try to automatically reconnect you to the server you got disconnected from.
-Number of tries and the time after which it tries to reconnect you are configurable.

 * ### Offhand AutoEat